sitepress/website/pages/basics/globs.html.md

 video_pages = site.resources.glob("videos/*html*")
 ```

 Pages are just plain old Ruby objects.
-If you need to query or filter a collection you'd just:
+If you need to query or filter a collection, you can just use:

 ```ruby
 site = Sitepress::Site.new(root_path: "/my/site")